LucasDLalande/PGLMMdredge/README.md

 ## Example

-This is a basic example using simulated package data (see documentation for the 'senescence' dataset and 'tree_ultra' ultrametric phylogenetic tree)
+This is a basic example using simulated package data

 ``` r
 # Write the null model using pglmm() from 'phyr'